yjumpzhighy/vlm-action/explore/maskgit.md

 Use image tokenizer on image latents, have partial tokens masked and predict the missing tokens.
-- encode raw image pixels into latents of patches
+- vq encode raw image pixels into latents of patches
 - use VectorQuantizer(codebook) to find minimul vector distance, each patch would be assigned a codebook index, which is image tokens
 - image tokens get partial masked, and feed into Embeding and get tokens embedding